ionic-team/ionic-portals/website/docs/cli/configuration.md

        directory-name: home
      - app-id: a81b2440
        directory-name: cart
+     - file-path: /Users/username/my-app/dist
+       directory-name: my-app
    ```

 2. **`token` Section**

-   - In the `token` section, provide your Appflow Personal Access Token.
+   - In the `token` section, provide your Appflow Personal Access Token if you have remote applications.

    Example: